Twisted Composition Algebras and Arthur Packets for Triality Spin(8): Minimal Representation

 The description we have given above for $\Pi_{M_J}$ allows one to relate the theta correspondence arising from its restriction to the dual pair $H_C \times M_E$ in $M_J$ to the classical theta correspondence.
-As a minimal representation, $\Pi_{M_J}$ also has a Schrodinger model adapted to the Siegel parabolic subgroup $S_J \subset M_J$, which we will describe next.
+As a minimal representation, $\Pi_{M_J}$ also has a Schr\"odinger model adapted to the Siegel parabolic subgroup $S_J \subset M_J$, which we will describe next.
 5pt

 As a representation of $S_J$, $\Pi_{M_J}$ sits in a short exact sequence

 where $J_{rk=1}$ denotes the set of rank 1 elements in $J$ and $r_{S_J}(-)$ denotes the (normalized) Jacquet module with respect to $S_J$.
 The action of some elements of $H_C \times B_E = (H_C \times M_C) \cap S_J$ on $C^{\infty}_c(J_{rk=1})$ can be described as follows: 5pt